alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Reduce attack surface**: Reduce your exposure to unintended access by hardening operating systems and minimizing the components, libraries, and externally consumable services in use.
   - Reduce unused components
   - In EC2 you can create your own AMIs simplifying the process with <kbd>EC2 Image Builder</kbd>.
 When using containers implement <kbd>ECR Image Scanning</kbd>
   - Using third-party static code analysis tools, you can identify common security issues.
 You can use <kbd>Amazon CodeGuru</kbd> for supported languages.
-Dependency checking tools can also be used to determine whether libraries your code links against are the latest versions, are themselves free of CVEs, and have licensing conditions that meet your software policy requirements.
+Dependency-checking tools can also be used to determine whether libraries your code links against are the latest versions, are free of CVEs, and have licensing conditions that meet your software policy requirements.
   - Using <kbd>Amazon Inspector</kbd>, you can perform configuration assessments against your instances for known common vulnerabilities and exposures (CVEs), assess against security benchmarks and automate the notification of defects
 - **Enable people to perform actions at a distance**: Removing the ability for interactive access reduces the risk of human error, and the potential for manual configuration or management.
   - For example, use a change management workflow to manage EC2 instances using tools such as <kbd>AWS Systems Manager</kbd> instead of allowing direct access, or via a bastion host.